-It is a figure of speech that takes the place of the name of a thing with the name of something else with which it is closely associated.
+It is a figure of speech that replaces the name of a thing with the name of something else with which it is closely associated.
 We can come across examples of metonymy both from literature and in everyday life.

 Metonymy, Synecdoche and Metaphor

 Metonymy is often confused with another figure of speech called synecdoche.
-Both resemble to each other but are not the same.
+They resemble each other but are not the same.
 Synecdoche refers to a thing by the name of one of its parts.
-For example, calling a car “a wheel” is a metonymy.
+For example, calling a car “a wheel” is a synecdoche.
 A part of a car i.e. “a wheel” stands for the whole car.
-In metonymy, on the other hand, the word we use to describe another thing is closely linked to that particular thing, but is not a part of it.
+In a metonymy, on the other hand, the word we use to describe another thing is closely linked to that particular thing, but is not a part of it.
 For example, “Crown” which means power or authority is a metonymy.

 Metonymy is different from a metaphor.
 A metaphor draws resemblance between two different things as in “You are sunlight and I moon” – Sun And Moon from Miss Saigon.
 Sunlight (and moon) and human are two different things without any association but it attempts to describe one thing in terms of another based on a supposed similarity.
 Metonymy, however, develops relation on the grounds of close associations as in “The White House is concerned about terrorism.”
-The White House here represents the people who work in it
+The White House here represents the people who work in it.

 Examples of Metonymy in Everyday Life